Last Updated on June 15, 2021 by Lori

 Sure, we usually leave the ice for the morning of departure, but for the most part, we have it down to a system that seems to work every time!
 (Maybe my years as a corporate event planner helps a little too…)!

 Related Reading: If you want to know an easy way to organize the back of your truck, you can read my article How To Organize Your RV Camping Items in the Back of The Truck.

 Tips To Easily Plan Your RV Camping Trip

-1. First, back into the Date & Time you want to leave.
+1. Back into the Date & Time you want to leave for the campground

 As an example, let’s say our next RV Road Trip will be Friday – Monday.
 If it is during the summer, all I have to do is think about: